django-oscar/django-oscar/README.md

 ultimately to a much cleaner and coherent system.

 ## Installation for developers
+Set up `virtualenv` if you haven't already done so:
 	sudo apt-get install python-setuptools
 	sudo easy_install pip
 	sudo pip install virtualenv virtualenvwrapper